Page Contents

 Who Should Apply

 Cornell University has a long-standing reputation as a premier global institution of higher learning that embraces Ezra Cornell’s founding principle of “…any person…any study.”
-The diversity we seek in our M.Eng. programs is rooted in bringing different approaches, points of view, skill sets, regional knowledge, understanding of professional work cultures, and lessons learned to our collaborative problem-solving environment.
-Where prompted in their application materials, applicants are encouraged to share their unique contributions through their lived experiences and interactions, including successes, failures, conflicts, injustices, and journeys of self-discovery.
+Our M.Eng. programs seek a wide range of different approaches, points of view, skill sets, regional knowledge, understanding of professional work cultures, and lessons learned.
+Where prompted in their application materials, applicants are encouraged to share their unique experiences and interactions, including successes, failures, conflicts, collaborations, and other journeys of self-discovery.

 Isabella Animadu M.Eng. ’22, Engineering Management